Axway/amplify-fusion-labs/cloud-integration/README.md

     ![salesforce apex code pushtopic](images/lab1-salesforce-apex-code-pushtopic.png)

-* Go back to your Amplify Integration project
+* Go back to your Amplify Fusion project
 * Create a Plug for Salesforce (e.g. SFDCContactPush), and configure it:
   * Select the Salesforce Connection you created previously
   * Select `SubscribePushTopic` for Actions